-The freshman class entering GSW in the fall of 2014 will be the first to fully participate in "Windows to the World" (W2W).
+The freshman class entering GSW in the fall of 2014 and all freshman cohorts thereafter will be required to complete "Windows to the World" (W2W).
 W2W is designed to engage students in a variety of intercultural experiences throughout their program of study to gain the knowledge, skills, and attitudes our students need to engage effectively in the world community in the 21st century.
-Windows to the World will cultivate students' intellectual and social growth by expanding their understanding and appreciation for multiple perspectives and worldviews.
+Windows to the World will cultivate students" intellectual and social growth by expanding their understanding and appreciation for multiple perspectives and worldviews.
 Employers emphasize the value of intercultural skills as increasingly important for today's workforce and as members of a global economy.
 Students will have a variety of W2W experiences to choose from throughout their academic program.
 Windows to the World provides opportunities to engage in stimulating intercultural experiences both within the U.S. and abroad.

-The W2W adventure begins with your UNIV 1000 class and extends across your fouryear degree program.
+The W2W adventure begins with your UNIV 1000 class and extends across your four-year degree program.
 All entering first-year fulltime students will attend at least six W2W seminars to meet graduation requirements.
 Attendance will be monitored and progress tracked on DegreeWorks.
 Students will complete surveys after each W2W event and will write a reflective essay once all 6 events are completed.
 Upon completion of the reflective essay, students will be prompted to take the Global Perspectives Inventory (GPI) to complete the degree requirement.